 Starter should not be kept in steel, aluminium, wood, or other materials, as it has an acidic nature, and is not suitable to be kept in containers that can react with the acid.
 Glass or ceramic is best.

 Is it Safer to keep Sourdough Starter in the Fridge?

 If you’re using your sourdough starter regularly, it is best to keep it on the countertop in a warm area.
 This will keep the ecosystem of wild bacteria and yeast at a comfortable temperature to continue growing and keeping bad bacteria out.
 Sourdough starter should only be kept in the fridge if it is not going to be used regularly.

 Is store bought sourdough bread safer than homemade?

 Homemade sourdough bread is perfectly safe to eat, and the advantage of homemade is that all the ingredients are known.
 Store bought sourdough bread very often is not real sourdough, and may contain chemicals and food additives to preserve its shelf life.
 Store bought sourdough is not necessarily any safer to eat than a homemade sourdough bread.
-Check out our online courses to learn how to make your own sourdough bread.
+Check out my online course to learn how to make your own sourdough bread.

 Is sourdough bread safe for celiacs?

 Sourdough bread is NOT safe for celiacs because it still contains wheat and gluten.
 But many people who are GLUTEN INTOLERANT find that they are able to consume sourdough bread without suffering from symptoms associated with gluten intake.

 Everybody loves receiving gifts.
 But you know what's even better?
 Getting a gift that you REALLY want!
 I've been given a few bread baking gifts in the past.
 And every now and then, you get that...

 Freshly milled flour at home It was time for me to level up my sourdough bread baking which meant I was on the lookout for a grain mill to start milling my own flour.
 With so many...